-All companies with employees must prepare a written risk assessment.
+All companies with employees must prepare a written health and safety risk assessment.
 The employer is responsible for carrying this out and involving the employees in the process.

-The process should reveal any health and safety problems so that they can be resolved.
-The company must always fulfil the following requirements for a risk assessment:
+The process entails identifying any health and safety problems that may exist so that they can be resolved.
+Companies must always ensure that their health and safety risk assessments live up to the following requirements:

 The risk assessment process consists of five elements that the company must perform:

 The company’s Health and Safety Organisation must be involved in the entire risk assessment process.
-If a company has 9 or fewer employees it is not required to have a Health and Safety Organisation but an employee representative must be involved in the process.
-The company chooses the methods and tools it will use to perform the risk assessment.
+If a company has nine or fewer employees it is not required to have a Health and Safety Organisation but an employee representative must be involved in the process.
+The company chooses the methods and tools it will use to perform the health and safety risk assessment.

-The Danish Working Environment Authority – Arbejdstilsynet – has prepared checklists that you can use during a risk assessment.
+The Danish Working Environment Authority – Arbejdstilsynet – has prepared a number of checklists that you can use during a risk assessment.
 The checklists are especially suitable for companies with fewer than 10 employees.
-They contain a series of questions on working environment conditions that are typical for the branch.
+They contain a series of questions on working environment conditions that are typical for the sector.